tiendu/tiendu.github.io/_posts/2025-05-25-fullstack-analogies-eng.md

 > "This is Alice.
 She's a VIP and gets 20% off."

-You just have to flash your wristband every time you order - no need for the staff to check the log again.
+You flash your wristband with each order - no need for the staff to check the book again.

-- ✅ Fast and stateless
-- ✅ Great for APIs, mobile apps
+- ✅ Fast and portable - you can use it in any diner that accepts it (great for APIs, mobile apps)
-- ⚠️ If stolen, it can't be invalidated unless you add extra logic
+- ⚠️ If someone steals your wristband, they can pretend to be you - and it's hard to take back

 ---